Wish you could start over with your team in the New Year? Start fresh this year by using these four steps.

 The New Year brings with it the opportunity for change, growth, and renewal.
 We commit to accomplish new goals or resolve to finally complete old ambitions.
 Most of us feel more optimistic at the beginning of the year.
-New Year’s Resolutions are expected.
+New Year’s resolutions are expected.
 Gym memberships go through the roof in January.
 The “fresh start” feel of each new year is infectious.

 So, how do you reset with your team?
 Follow these four steps:

 How would you characterize your team?
 Do you need to move from good to great?
 Is your biggest issue trust?
 Are you missing shared goals?
 Reflect on your team leadership practices and talk with your team to analyze the current state.
-You can also take a simple and free on-line team assessment or download a Loyalist Team checklist for a more accurate view.
+You can also take a simple and free online team assessment or download a Loyalist Team checklist for a more accurate view.

 We will:

-If you have a good team you’re trying to make great, you may be ready for more advanced norms around candor, feedback and accountability , such as:
+If you have a good team you’re trying to make great, you may be ready for more advanced norms around candor, feedback, and accountability, such as:

 Once you agree to team norms, set up check-ins, reminders, and accountability to make norms real and meaningful for the team.
+Establish metrics to measure success and regularly review these metrics to help ensure the norms are effective.

-On Loyalist Teams, all team members have skin in the game.
-They are committed to shared goals – not just their own objectives and agendas.
-They work hard to balance ego and personal ambition with team or company needs.
-You can build this type of joint commitment by developing shared team goals.
-Help team members see the bigger picture through exploring how work intersects and aligns.
+Help team members see the bigger picture by exploring how work intersects and aligns.
 Share each team member’s goals with the whole team to look for gaps, overlaps, and commonalities.
 Enlist your team members in setting two or three team-level goals they can all support.
 When team members engage in planning and problem-solving work together, they practice being a Loyalist Team.
 They learn the mindset and skills they need to sustain teamwork.
 They learn the power of joint accountability and commitment.

 Related Articles